Payment of Fees

 The Bursar’s Office distributes all tuition bills electronically.
 The electronic bill, or eBill, process works as follows:

-- When tuition bills are ready each term, students receive an email on their TU account instructing them to view their bill at the eBill website.
+- When tuition bills are ready each term, students receive an email on their TU account instructing them to view their bill at the eBill webpage, click Payments and Billing for additional information.
 Students access this website via their Student Center on Towson Online Services.
-For further information on how to view an eBill, visit www.towson.edu/bursar and click Payments and Billing.

-- Students can grant restricted access to parents, guardians, employers or other third parties to view and/or pay tuition bills.
-Go to www.towson.edu/bursar and click Payments and Billing, and then eBill and Online Payment for instructions on how to add an authorized user.
+- Students can grant restricted access to parents, guardians, employers or other third parties to view and/or pay tuition bills by clicking on Payments and Billing, eBill, then Online Payment for instructions.

 Students and/or third parties have the following options for making a payment: